lucinezhong/Mobility-Models-and-Infectious-Disease-Spread/README.md

 <h2>EPR Model</h2>

-<p> The EPR (Exploration and Preferential Return) model (Proposed by Chaoming Song et al) is a classical individual mobility model that describes human mobility dynamics based on two fundamental behavioral tendencies.
+<p> The EPR (Exploration and Preferential Return) model (Song Chaoming et al., 2010) is a classical individual mobility model that describes human mobility dynamics based on two fundamental behavioral tendencies.
 This model has successfully captured individual mobility scaling, including 1) unique locations S(t)&sim;t<sup>&mu;</sup> ; 2) Zipf's law of visitation frequency; 3) ultraslow diffusion </p>
 <p> Exploration – With probability P=&rho;S<sup>-&gamma;</sup>, the individual will explore a new location.</p>
 <p> Preferential Return – With probability 1-P, the individual will return to a previously visited location i according to the locations' past visitation frequency f<sub>i<sub> .</p>

 Many variations of this model have been proposed, such as the d-EPR and p-EPR models.

 <h2>d-EPR Model</h2>
-Unlike the EPR model, in the exploration phase individuals randomly select a new location, the d-EPR model proposes that individuals visit new locations based on the gravity model, w with probability P<sub>ij</sub>.
+Unlike the EPR model, in the exploration phase individuals randomly select a new location, the d-EPR model (Luca Pappalardo et al. 2015) proposes that individuals visit new locations based on the gravity model, w with probability P<sub>ij</sub>.

 <h2>PEPR Model</h2>
-Unlike the EPR model, in the exploration phase individuals randomly select a new location, the Preferential Exploration and Preferential Return (PEPR) model that when individuals explore new locations, they tend to favor areas that are frequently visited.
+Unlike the EPR model, in the exploration phase individuals randomly select a new location, the Preferential Exploration and Preferential Return (PEPR) model (Schläpfer Markus et al., 2021) that when individuals explore new locations, they tend to favor areas that are frequently visited.
 Specifically, exploration direction is biased toward regions with high visitation with distribution P(&theta; ; R,v).

 <h2>Switch Model</h2>